 - Specialist assessment for concerns with learning, memory, communication, social skills and daily living skills.

-- Anxiety, including panic attacks and phobias
+- Anxiety, including panic attacks, phobias, separation anxiety and generalised anxiety

 - Anger and emotional regulation difficulties